Bending rigidity, sound propagation and ripples in flat graphene

 The results obtained in this rotationally invariant membrane are shown in Fig. \ref{membrane}.
 All conclusions drawn with the atomistic model are confirmed and put in solid grounds.
 Again the ZA phonons obtained from the auxiliary SCHA force constants get linearized at small momenta.
-However, when the physical phonons are calculated from the Hessian of the SCHA free energy (due to the low frequencies of the ZA modes this static approximation is perfectly valid as shown in the Supplementary Material\cite{supp}), the ZA phonon frequencies get basically on top of the harmonic values recovering a quadratic dispersion.
+However, when the physical phonons are calculated from the Hessian of the free energy (due to the low frequencies of the ZA modes this static approximation is perfectly valid as shown in the Methods section), the ZA phonon frequencies get on top of the harmonic values recovering a quadratic dispersion.
 This means that the physical phonons have a quadratic dispersion for small momenta in an unstrained membrane, as it is expected by symmetry, and that the bending rigidity does not increase in the long wavelength limit and is barely affected by interactions.
-Our results thus upturn the conventional wisdom of 2D membranes\cite{refId0,PhysRevLett.69.1209,mariani2008flexural,amorim2014thermodynamics,de2012bending}: interactions do not linearize the dispersion of the ZA mode and the bending rigidity does not diverge at small momentum.
-The main reason for this is that in previous works the $\partial_i\boldsymbol{u}\cdot\partial_j\boldsymbol{u}$ term in the stress tensor, which guarantees rotational invariance, is neglected, unavoidably lowering the power of the ZA phonon frequency to $\sim q^d$, with $1\le d<2$, as shown in Fig. \ref{membrane}(a).
-We also show that accounting correctly for the thermal expansion is crucial to recover the quadratic dispersion of the flexural modes.
-Finally, we calculate the linewidths of the LA and TA modes in the membrane model in the perturbative case on top of the harmonic result and within the SCHA (see.
+Consequently the bending rigidity that we obtain is around the harmonic value of 1.5 eV, in good agreement with the consistent experiments by Al Taleb \emph{et al.}~\cite{al2015helium} and T\o{}mterud \emph{et al.}~\cite{tomterud2022temperature}.
+Fig. \ref{membrane} remarks that accounting correctly for the thermal expansion is crucial to recover the quadratic dispersion of the flexural modes.
+The validity of the membrane potential is confirmed by calculating the linewidths of the LA and TA modes, which yield consistent results to those obtained with the atomistic potential (see.
 Fig. \ref{problems}).
-Again, the results show how the quasiparticle picture is lost in the harmonic case, while it is completely recovered in the SCHA.
-The linewidths calculated in the atomistic case and within the membrane model are surprisingly close.
-This means that the simple empirical coefficients that parametrize the membrane potential capture all the anharmonicity that affects acoustic modes in graphene.